astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

-For the example above, `String` is the result of calling this method.
+For the example above, `.String` or `String` is the result of calling this method, depending on the value of the `includingDot` parameter.

 ##### Returns

-If successful, a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') containing the final part, or , of the dotted string supplied as the argument to the `value` parameter; otherwise, the `value` parameter is idempotently returned.
+If successful, a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') containing the final part, or , of the dotted string supplied as the argument to the `value` parameter.
+The result includes the `.` character if `includingDot` is set to `true`;
+otherwise,
+the result does not include the `.` character.
+If the input is invalid, the
+`value` parameter is idempotently returned.

 ##### Parameters